 My week at a glance

 At the start of the year, the weekly timetables for respective courses are released to students on Canvas (also check Studynet).
-This shows all lecture, tutorial and practical times for the year.
-This information gives me an idea on what my weeks will typically look like during term time.
+This shows all lecture, tutorial, and practical times for the year.
+This information gives me an idea of what my weeks will typically look like during term time.

-For most of the courses at the university, staff-student contact takes place between 9am and 7pm on weekdays.
-As most of our lecture notes are released a few days before the timetabled session, reading through them helps me gain some understanding of the topic before the lecture which also helps to answer some of my questions.
-Tutorials are a good time to ask any questions that I may have.
-There are usually breaks in the day between timetabled sessions, this time can be spent catching up on work in the library, working on assignments or simply grabbing a bite with classmates/friends.
+For most of the courses at the university, staff-student contact takes place between 09:00 and 19:00 on weekdays.
+As most of our lecture notes are released a few days before the timetabled session, reading them helps me gain some understanding of the topic before the lecture which also helps to answer some of my questions.
+Tutorials are a suitable time to ask any questions that I may have.
+There are usually breaks in the day between timetabled sessions, this time can be spent catching up on work in the Learning Resource Centre (LRC), working on assignments or simply grabbing a bite with classmates/friends.

-There are many activities to get involved in outside of the academic side of university.
-Some include formula student, clubs and societies, active students and Herts Students’ Union events, and they are a good way to unwind and have a healthy balance in my study and social while studying at university.
+There are many activities to get involved in outside of the academic side of the university.
+Some include formula student, clubs and societies, active students, and Herts Students’ Union events, and they are an effective way to unwind and have a healthy balance in my study and social while studying at university.
 Outside of academics, I work part-time and play sports for the university and the local St Albans rugby club.